-5. Conclusion
+5. Summary

 In this paper, we computed efficiency gains of Pareto reforms in an environment with policies constrained due to private information about shocks to household labor productivity.
-Using administrative data for the Netherlands, we found the gains to be large but also found that quantifying the sources of these gains depends importantly on having precise estimates for household wage profiles and shock processes for labor productivity.
+Using administrative data for the Netherlands, we found the gains to be large.
+As a next step, the results in Figures 4-5 and Tables 5-7 can be used to inform a policy redesign in our positive economy-for example, in this case in the Netherlands.
+We found average tax wedges that are less than half the values of current labor tax rates.
+We found most gains arising from increasing consumption levels for the young and descreaing leisure for the old.
+We found only modest gains from smoothing consumption or leisure.